luaguides

 Conclusion

-Mixins give you flexible composition in Lua without inheritance’s constraints.
+Mixins and composition give you flexible composition in Lua without inheritance’s constraints.
 Start with simple metatable delegation for single mixins, scale to custom __index chains when you need multiple mixins, and consider method copying when you want behavior baked in permanently.
 For larger projects, factory patterns keep mixin libraries organized and reusable.

 The right pattern depends on whether you need dynamic priority ordering, static baked-in behavior, or organized mixin modules.
 Start simple and add complexity only when your use case demands it.